angegoua/kikimusicapp/README.md

 * Change volume by clicking
 * Navigate with arrow and space bar(left and right to change music & up and down to change volume & space bar to pause and play)
 * localStorage save your music and volume setting
-* Like a music When you like a music, there is an notif.
+* Like a music.
+When you like a music, there is a notification.
 You can long press the heart button to see liked musics
 * Upload by music by clicking on the upload button and reckick on the panel which appear

 * Fun webGL Mouse effect on the home page